BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 **Range ⇒ Minimum Length / Maximum Length** are used to constrain the bounds of State Control Endpoints of type String.
 For example, a sound file player module might have a “path” endpoint with a Range ⇒ Minimum Length of 1 and a Range ⇒ Maximum Length of 1024.

-**Allowed Values** are used to constrain the possible values an Endpoint can to take to a specific set of integer, floating point values or strings.
+**Allowed Values** are used to constrain the possible values an Endpoint can to take, to a specific set of integer, floating point values or strings.
 For example a "window size" endpoint could have Allowed Values of 64, 128, 256, 512, 1024 and 2048.

 **Default Value** is a compulsory field that defines the initial value an Endpoint is set to when a *module* is first instantiated.
 The Default Value must conform to any Endpoint Constraints.

-**State Labels** are optional and defines a set of Value/Label pairs.
+**State Labels** are optional and define a set of Value/Label pairs.
 These can be used to label values at certain points on a Control Widget's range.
-For example for a “pan” Endpoint, a Value of “-1” could be labelled “left”, “0” — “centre” and “1” — “right”.
+For example: for a “pan” Endpoint, a Value of “-1” could be labelled “left”, “0” — “centre” and “1” — “right”.

 #### Widget Layout